-U.S. Copyright Law has so many “nooks and crannies” that it is difficult for those who create, publish and share content to understand just what’s legal and what is not.
-Below are U.S. copyright law concepts that are often misunderstood.
+U.S. Copyright Law has so many “nooks and crannies” that it is difficult for those who create, publish, share and use copyright-protected material to understand just what’s legal and what is not.
+Below are five U.S. copyright law concepts that are often misunderstood.
 Understanding these basic U.S. copyright law principles could be your stepping stone to gaining more knowledge on how U.S. copyright law can help your organization and how you can comply with U.S. copyright law.[spacer height=”20px”]

 Learn more about U.S. Copyright Law.

-If you find this information helpful, stay connected by subscribing to my free copyright e-letter.
+If you find this information helpful, stay connected by subscribing to Copyrightlaws.com’s free copyright e-letter.
 Copyright info and tips delivered to your inbox each Monday.